1401 (27th October)

 Catherine was betrothed to Charles, grandson of Louis, Duke of Bourbon.

-Catherine’s father, Charles VI of France was mentally ill and possibly suffered from schizophrenia and it was decided that he should retire from public life.
+Catherine’s father, Charles VI of France was mentally ill and possibly suffered from schizophrenia.
+It was decided that he should retire from public life.

 Catherine and her sister, Marie were sent to Poissy Convent for safety during the fighting between England and France.
 At the convent they received a basic education.